Wookey Hole Caves: History

 The designation of the water catchment area for Wookey Hole, covering a large area of the Mendip Hills as far away as Priddy Pools, as a Site of Special Scientific Interest (SSSI) during the 1970s and 1980s was controversial because of conflicts of interest between land owners, recreational cavers and cave scientists.
 Initial proposals put forward by the Council of Southern Caving Clubs (part of the British Caving Association) were that SSSI designation, which would restrict what farmers and other landowners were allowed to do, would cover the entire catchment area.
 This was opposed as being too restrictive and difficult to enforce.
 It was argued that agricultural use of fields not directly in contact with cave entrances would have little detrimental effect on the caves themselves.
 There was also debate about which caves and cave features should be considered "important".
 The final settlement resulted in a smaller area being designated and many agricultural practices being removed from the list of proscribed "Potentially Damaging Operations".

 The entrance weir and sluice gate servicing the paper mill was built about 1852.
 The tunnel excavated from the third chamber to the ninth chamber and then out to daylight was dug in 1974–1975 by ex-coal miners from the Radstock area.
 The show cave was further extended in 2015 by excavating a tunnel from the ninth chamber to the 20th chamber.

-The constant temperature of 11 C in the caves is used by Ford Farm of Dorset to mature Cheddar cheese in the 'Cheese Tunnel' – an excavated side tunnel between the ninth chamber and the exit to the show cave.
+The relatively constant temperature of about 11 C in the caves is used by Barber's Cheesemakers of Somerset to mature Cheddar cheese in the 'Cheese Tunnel' – an excavated side tunnel between the ninth chamber and the exit to the show cave.